 The characteristics of your home can also play a part in your total costs.
 If you have a south-facing roof that slopes at a 30-degree angle, installing solar on your home will be very easy, because there are no additional accommodations to be made.
 Conversely, if your roof has multiple levels, dormers, or skylights, the additional effort to finish the installation may bring (slight) additional costs.

 Another factor that can increase the cost of your solar energy system is marketing and sales spending.
 Solar installers spend money trying to attract customers, whether through phone calls, door-to-door salespeople, flyers, or other forms of direct advertising.
 Luckily, this is a cost you can control: by using an online comparison-shopping platform like the EnergySage Solar Marketplace, you can lower the costs your installer would otherwise incur by trying to market to you.

 Solar panel savings calculator: how much can you save with solar?

 Your solar panel payback period will also depend on where you live.
-The average U.S. household can break even on their solar energy system in just 7 years, but in many cities that number is even lower – Jersey City, Washington DC, and Boston all have payback periods of six years or less.
+The average U.S. household can break even on their solar energy system in just over 8 years, but in many cities that number is even lower – Jersey City, Washington DC, and Boston all have payback periods of six years or less.
 In order to calculate your own customized instant savings estimate based on your roof and not just your city, try our solar savings and cost calculator.

 Three Tips for Solar Shoppers

-Homeowners who get multiple quotes save 10% or more
+1. Homeowners who get multiple quotes save 10% or more